AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 1. Run the test... and it fails with a `NullPointerException`.

-    Note that this test does NOT fail because we never defined a `name` property in the mock JSON, that will cause the test to fail however the test execution hasn't gotten to that point!
+    This test does NOT fail because we never defined a `name` property in the mock JSON, that will cause the test to fail however the test execution hasn't gotten to that point!
 This test fails due to a `NullPointerException` on the byline object itself.

 1. In the `BylineImpl.java`, if `@PostConstruct init()` throws an exception it prevents the Sling Model from instantiating, and causing that Sling Model object to be null.